 We love our mobile devices.
 Smartphones, MP3 players and tablets are fascinating and entertaining.
 But are parents spending more time on their electronic devices and ignoring their children?
 Researchers at Boston Medical Center say it’s true.
 Mobile devices dominate attention More than half of American adults own a smartphone, reports Forbes magazine.
 It’s as if children and parents … Read Full Article

 Ameritas invited Dr. James Divine of EyeCare Specialties in Lincoln, Neb., to share what vision challenges children face.

-Children need good vision to have a better chance to learn.
+Children need good vision just to have a better chance to learn.
 The American Optometric Association (AOA) estimates that 25 percent of school-age children have a vision problem that may affect their learning and behavior.
-Children who can’t see a whiteboard, or have trouble seeing things right in front of them, might withdraw and not participate in class.
-And they miss out on the opportunity to learn and grow.
-View full article »

 Many American kids live with food allergy issues.
 Now they can access a smartphone app or online game that can help them cope with their experiences and teach them about food allergies.